certbot/certbot/docs/using.rst

 Getting certificates (and choosing plugins)
 ===========================================

-The Certbot client supports a number of different "plugins" that can be used to obtain and/or install certificates.
+The Certbot client supports two types of plugins for obtaining and installing certificates.

-Plugins that can obtain a cert are called "authenticators" and can be used with the "certonly" command.
-This will carry out the steps needed to validate that you control the domain(s) you are requesting a cert for, obtain a cert for the specified domain(s), and place it in the ``/etc/letsencrypt`` directory on your machine - without editing any of your server's configuration files to serve the obtained certificate.
+Authenticators are plugins used with the ``certonly`` command to obtain a cert.
+The authenticator validates that you control the domain(s) you are requesting a cert for, obtains a cert for the specified domain(s), and places the cert in the ``/etc/letsencrypt`` directory on your machine.
+The authenticator does not install the cert (it does not edit any of your server's configuration files to serve the obtained certificate).
 If you specify multiple domains to authenticate, they will all be listed in a single certificate.
 To obtain multiple seperate certificates you will need to run Certbot multiple times.

-Plugins that can install a cert are called "installers" and can be used with the "install" command.
+Installers are Plugins used with the ``install`` command to install a cert.
 These plugins can modify your webserver's configuration to serve your website over HTTPS using certificates obtained by certbot.

-Plugins that do both can be used with the "certbot run" command, which is the default when no command is specified.
-The "run" subcommand can also be used to specify a combination of distinct authenticator and installer plugins.
+Plugins that do both can be used with the ``certbot run`` command, which is the default when no command is specified.
+The ``run`` subcommand can also be used to specify a combination of distinct authenticator and installer plugins.

 =========== ==== ==== =============================================================== =============================